ant31/antgent/documentations/introduction/key-features.md

 -   **Built-in Observability**: Workflows and agents are automatically instrumented for logging and tracing.
 This gives you deep visibility into your system's execution, making it easier to debug issues and monitor performance.

 -   **Flexible Configuration**: A unified configuration system allows you to manage settings for your application, agents, third-party services, and infrastructure all in one place.
 It supports environment variables for easy deployment across different environments (development, staging, production).

+-   **Multiple Execution Patterns**: Support for both synchronous (blocking, wait for result) and asynchronous (non-blocking, returns workflow ID) API patterns, allowing you to choose the best approach for your use case.

+-   **Iterative Refinement**: Built-in support for multi-iteration workflows where agents can refine their outputs based on quality grading and feedback, producing progressively better results.

+-   **Multi-Type Outputs**: Framework support for generating multiple variations of outputs optimized for different use cases (e.g., machine-readable vs. human-readable formats) from a single workflow execution.